Unidata/python-workshop/README.md

 This private repository contains notes and ipython notebooks in preparation for the TDS Python workshop.

 ## Workshop Outline

-### Unidata Technology with Python
+# Unidata Technology with Python
 - What is Python?
-- Why Python?
+- Why Unidata technology with Python?
+- Language popularity measured by search hits on AMS [web site](https://ams.confex.com/ams/93Annual/webprogram/start.html#srch=words%7Cjava%7Cmethod%7Cand%7Cpge%7C2)
-- Enthought Python Distribution
+- Enthought Python Distribution (EPD)
-- Outline of Lectures
+- Outline of lectures
-- References
+- Background reading material

-### ipython notebook
+# ipython notebook
-- Starting ipython notebook
+- Starting IPython Notebook
+- Notebook Cells
 - Hello world
 - Embedding Markdown
 - Nice Errors
 - Inline Documentation
 - Tab Completion
-- Help
 - Plotting
 - Interrupts
 - LaTeX

-### Python
+- Run Shell Commands with `!`
-- Variables and Assignments
+- Local or Remote Images and Even Videos
-- Keywords
-- Types
+- Take Python Code and Display it in LaTeX (Wow!)
-- Comments
+- Load External Codes
-- Operators and Comparisons
-- Core Data Structures
-- lists and indexing, slicing
-- tuples
+- Sharing

+# netCDF File Exploration with Python and NumPy
-- dictionaries
+- netcdf4-python
+- Interactively Exploring a netCDF File
-- Iterating
+- NumPy
-- List comprehension
+- List variables
-- Looping
-- References
-- Expressions
-- Functions
-- More on Functions
-- Default Values
-- lambda
+- List the Dimensions
-- Object Oriented Programming
+- Let's find out more about temperature.
+- What is the sea surface temperature and salinity at 50N, 140W?
+- Finding the latitude and longitude indices of 50N, 140W
+- Now we have all the information we need to find our answer.
+- What is the sea surface temperature and salinity at 50N, 140W?
+- Closing your netCDF file

+# Geoscience plotting with matplotlib
-- Exception Handling
+- Some Examples
-- Modules
+- Plotting netCDF data
-- Python Programs
+- Basic Plot

-### numpy
+- Let's improve upon the plot into something that is more ready for publication.
-- Array Attributes
+- Matplotlib Basemap
-- More on Numpy Array Creation
-- More on indexing and slicing of multidimensional arrays.
-- Math, math and more math
-- Elementwise operations with scalars.
-- Elementwise operations with functions
-- Array multiplication is **not** matrix multiplication
-- Matrix Mulitplication with Numpy

 ## TODO
 - Incorporate material from "AMS Short Course on Intermediate Python: Using NumPy, SciPy, and Matplotlib"